thingsboard/thingsboard.github.io/_includes/templates/install/coap-firmware.md

 {% include images-gallery.html imageCollection="fw-coap-updated" %}

 Firmware of the device is updated.
 To see its status, you should go to the firmware dashboard as it shows in the following paragraph.

+To find out about the firmware update, you need to [make a request and subscribe to attributes](/docs/{{docsPrefix}}reference/coap-api/#firmware-api).